 Research Computing: Computers Accelerating Discovery

-To understand the field of Research Computing, students will be introduced to High Performance Computing (HPC) and will then have the opportunity to build and operate their own “super computers,” if on a somewhat more modest scale.
-Working in teams, students will run simulations that model hurricanes, molecular proteins, viral pandemics, and even social networks.
-Students will also be introduced to 3D visualizations, computer animation and visual effects, as well as mobile device apps, making the course applicable to the ways computers affect our everyday lives.
-A guided field trip to a data center and US Department of Energy (DOE) National Lab will round out the course, introducing students to the ways innovations in the field of research computing are applied on a national scale.
+To understand the field of research computing, students are introduced to High Performance Computing (HPC) and then have the opportunity to build and operate their own “super computers,” if on a somewhat more modest scale.
+Working in teams, students run simulations that model hurricanes, molecular proteins, viral pandemics, and even social networks.
+Students are also introduced to 3D visualizations and computer animation and visual effects, as well as mobile device apps, making the course applicable to the ways computers affect our everyday lives.
+A guided field trip to a data center and the U.S. Department of Energy (DOE) National Lab will round out the course, introducing students to the ways innovations in the field of research computing are applied on a national scale.

 Students with a background in computing are certainly encouraged to apply, but a background in computing is not expected or even required.
 Students who join Research Computing will constantly be encouraged to explore how research computing might be applied in their field of interest.
 Whether you aspire to be a doctor or lawyer, engineer or scientist, entrepreneur or philosopher, by promoting the understanding of computer-related discoveries, this course will give you the background you need to successfully apply computer research to whatever career path you choose.

 Paul R. Brenner

 Paul R. Brenner, Ph.D., P.E., is an associate director of Notre Dame’s Center for Research Computing in charge of HPC Operations and User Support.
 His research efforts include energy-efficient computing and novel distributed algorithms for Monte Carlo simulations.
 In addition to the instruction of multiple science and engineering courses, for the past seven years Prof. Brenner has instructed the Student Engineer’s Reaching Out team as part of his engineering service-learning course.